jmscslgroup/libpanda/doc/tutorial.md

 ## Configuration
 The Panda serves as a bridge between the vehicle's CAN bus and USB.
 The Panda uses a standard OBD II connector.
 The OBD port is a standardized connector guaranteed to be on any car newer than 1996 for emmissions pruproses.
 This means that the Panda can connect to any car, however some caveats to this have been noted:

-* On a 2009 Ford Hybrid Escape,  CAN data can be read but the Panda causes an electrical issue resutling in disabling the dash, locks, and creature comforts.
+* On a 2009 Ford Hybrid Escape,  CAN data can be read but the Panda causes an electrical issue resulting in disabling the dash, locks, and creature comforts.
 * On a 2003 Jeep Grand Cherokee, the car runs normally but no CAN data can be read.
 Also, the Panda USB interface connection fails on car starting.

 With this in mind, be cautious on the car that you wish to plug the Panda into, as the connector may be standardized but the pinout varies.
 It is safest to only collect data on cars supported by comma.ai.